 Health Benefits of Nettle

-Nettle has been shown to be effective when used for:
+Nettle properties has been shown effective when used, mainly, for:

 Relieving symptoms of allergies.
-Antihistamines found in nettles are helpful in reducing and alleviating allergic reactions, from stuffy noses to skin irritation.
+Nettle benefits include antihistamic properties, which are helpful in reducing and alleviating allergic reactions, from stuffy noses to skin irritation.

 Additionally, nettle's diuretic properties are especially useful for those suffering from low urinary flow due to an enlarged prostate.